+Other Information

-lesign Other Information ate The Board of Directors and the Managing Director are responsible for the other information.
-The other information than he that we have obtained prior to the date of this auditor's report is the report of the Board of Directors.
-Our opinion on the financial statements does not cover the other information. rent In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our lated knowledge obtained in the audit, or otherwise appears to be materially misstated.
-With respect to the report of the Board of Directors, our responsibility also includes considering whether the report of the Board of Directors has bee n vents prepared in accordance with the applicable laws and regulations.
-Ig In our opinion, the information in the report of the Board of Directors is consistent with the information in the financ it to Ir statements and the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations. nts or If based on the work we have nerformed on the other information that we obtained prior to the date of this suditor If, based on the work we have performed on the other information that we obtained prior to the date of this auditor report, we conclude that there is a material misstatement of this other information, we are required to report that fa s give We have nothing to report in this regard. es tion, Helsinki 27 March 2024 PricewaterhouseCoopers Oy Authorised Public Accountants iming У Janne Rajalahti r the been nancial Ind litor's at fact.
+The Board of Directors and the Managing Director are responsible for the other information.
+The other information that we have obtained prior to the date of this auditor's report is the report of the Board of Directors.

+Our opinion on the financial statements does not cover the other information.

+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+With respect to the report of the Board of Directors, our responsibility also includes considering whether the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.

+In our opinion, the information in the report of the Board of Directors is consistent with the information in the financial statements and the report of the Board of Directors has been prepared in accordance with the applicable laws and regulations.

+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

+Helsinki 27 March 2024

+PricewaterhouseCoopers Oy

+Authorised Public Accountants

+Janne Rajalahti